 Professional and Specialist Teacher Certification Applicants

 Professional and specialist teacher certifications are available in: principal, counselor, superintendent, and reading specialist.
-To sit for the state exams, students must have a master’s degree and teaching experience in Texas public schools.
+Students must have a master’s degree and teaching experience in Texas public schools.
 These programs are offered as stand-alone certifications (for those who already have a master's degree) or as part of a master's degree program (master's degree + certification).
 Refer to each individual departmental section of this catalog for specific information or visit The Graduate College's website.

 Admission Requirements for U.S. Citizens